nroduit/nroduit.github.io/content/basics/customize/integration.en.md

 This integration requires a PACS/VNA with <a target="_blank" href="https://www.dicomstandard.org/dicomweb/">DICOMweb™</a> services (QUERY/RETRIEVE) where the requests are managed directly by Weasis.
 Here are some of the advantages:

-- Very simple integration
+- Straightforward integration
-- Do not required to install weasis-pacs-connector
+- Do not require to install weasis-pacs-connector
-- Allow to pass token directly in headers (not in the URL)
+- Allow passing token directly in headers (not in the URL)

 Use [$dicom:rs](../../commands/#dicom-rs) to load DICOM files.
 Here are some configurations of open source systems: